Hurricane Katrina: National Oceanic and Atmospheric Administration (NOAA)

-Florida and Gulf Coast
+Gulf Coast

+Florida

 In Florida, Governor Jeb Bush declared a state of emergency on August 24 in advance of Hurricane Katrina's landfall.
 By the following day, Florida's Emergency Operations Center was activated in Tallahassee to monitor the progress of the hurricane.
 Before Katrina moved ashore, schools and businesses were closed in the Miami area.
 Cruise ships altered their paths due to seaports in southeastern Florida closing.
 Officials in Miami-Dade County advised residents in mobile homes or with special needs to evacuate.
 To the north in Broward County, residents east of the Intracoastal Waterway or in mobile homes were advised to leave their homes.
 Evacuation orders were issued for offshore islands in Palm Beach County, and for residents in mobile homes south of Lantana Road.
 Additionally, a mandatory evacuation was ordered for vulnerable housing in Martin County.
 Shelters were opened across the region.
 Officials closed the Miami International Airport, Fort Lauderdale–Hollywood International Airport, Key West International Airport, and Florida Keys Marathon Airport due to the storm.
 In Monroe and Collier counties, schools were closed, and a shelter was opened in Immokalee.

+Alabama

 On August 28, Alabama Governor Bob Riley declared a state of emergency for the approaching Hurricane Katrina.
 On the same day, he requested President Bush to declare "expedited major disaster declaration" for six counties of South Alabama, which was quickly approved.
 Three hundred fifty national guardsmen were called on duty by August 30.
 The state of Mississippi activated its National Guard on August 26 in preparation for the storm's landfall.
 Additionally, the state government activated its Emergency Operations Center the next day, and local governments began issuing evacuation orders.
-By 6:00 pm CDT on August 28, 11 counties and cities issued evacuation orders, a number which increased to 41 counties and 61 cities by the following morning.
+By 6:00 p.m.
+CDT on August 28, 11 counties and cities issued evacuation orders, a number which increased to 41 counties and 61 cities by the following morning.
 Moreover, 57 emergency shelters were established on coastal communities, with 31 additional shelters available to open if needed.

 By Sunday, August 28, most infrastructure along the Gulf Coast had been shut down, including all freight and Amtrak rail traffic into the evacuation areas as well as the Waterford Nuclear Generating Station.
 Since Hurricane Katrina, Amtrak's Sunset Limited service has never been restored past New Orleans.